CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

     ...error while starting 4CAT Backend Daemon (pidfile not found).
     ```

-    We are assuming that the application is trying to write the Pid file (file with the process number on it) to a folder that you can only write to if you are root.
+    We are assuming that the application is trying to write the PID file (a file with the process number on it, common practise in Unix) to a folder that you can only write to if you are `root`.
 This is a typical error with these kind of coversions.
-The log does not tell us where the pid file should be, so we need to investigate it for ourselves.
+The log does not tell us where the PID file should be, so we need to investigate it for ourselves.
 As the Pod is running, we can use `oc rsh`, which is a tool used to open a remote shell, this works only with to running Pods:

     ```sh
-    $ oc rsh backend-7f9c9dbfbb-sznxl
+    $ oc rsh deploy/backend
         $ grep 'pidfile not' -C 4 -nR *
         4cat-daemon.py-144-            else:
         4cat-daemon.py-145-                time.sleep(0.1)